• Home

 During the wet season (April-May) the track can be very inaccessible to vehicles and you may need to walk the last few miles to the starting point.
 Most tour operators provide lunch at this point before starting the short trek to Mti Mkubwa Camp (2,820 meters).

 Spotting large wildlife like elephant and buffalo is unlikely, but is not unheard of on this stretch of the mountain (see what animals live on Mount Kilimanjaro).
-Dinner will be served when you reach Mti Mkubwa Camp.
+Dinner will be served when you reach Mti Mkubwa Camp ('also known as Big Tree Camp'.

 Day 2 – Mti Mkubwa Camp (2,820 meters) to Shira Camp 1 (3,500 meters)